 Content Creation

 Enterprise content is key to shifting the cost structure from labor involved in delivering answers to developing LLMs to perform the heavy lifting.
-Agents and knowledge workers can lean on generative AI to draft content in their areas of expertise to produce content in the knowledge base, product documentation and help articles.
+Agents and knowledge workers can lean on generative AI to draft content in their areas of expertise to produce high-quality content for the knowledge base, product documentation and help articles.
 This in turn builds up the repository of content necessary for LLMs to assemble the best answers for customers.

 What Are AI Hallucinations?

-As impressive as generative AI is, there are risks involved in using them.
+As impressive as generative AI is, there are risks involved in using these powerful tools.
 The outputs from these AI models seem accurate and convincing, but it’s become clear that they often repeat wrong information.
 For example, several people have recorded instances when ChatGPT referenced studies that did not actually exist.
 This tendency for AI models to produce something that appears completely true but is made up has been coined “hallucinations.”

 In some cases these hallucinations are easy to spot and amusing.
 But other times, they can have serious consequences.
 For businesses, misinformation and inaccuracies can lead to an erosion in customer trust and harm to their reputations.
+Generating false or misleading information has ethical – and often legal – implications, thus there’s a strong need to implement responsible AI practices.

 Will Generative AI Replace Search?

-The large language models that get trained on massive amounts of texts on the internet are also reflecting the biases that may be present in its source materials.This poses a danger for companies in producing responses to customers that are discriminatory.
+The large language models that get trained on massive amounts of texts on the internet are also reflecting the biases that may be present in its source materials.
+This poses a danger for companies in producing responses to customers that are discriminatory, highlighting the need for responsible AI practices and robust data science techniques to mitigate biases.

-Search relies on the most up-to-date data, but LLMs work from fixed knowledge and it would take an incredible amount of resources and expenses to retrain them continuously to ensure data freshness.
-Additionally, LLMs can be vulnerable to data extraction attacks, putting sensitive and confidential information at risk.
+Search relies on the most up-to-date data, but LLMs work from fixed knowledge and it would take an incredible amount of resources and expenses to retrain them continuously to ensure data freshness.LLMs can be vulnerable to data extraction attacks, putting sensitive and confidential information at risk.
+Ensuring data security and privacy is a critical component of any AI strategy involving generative models.

 A secure search technology used with generative AI can also ensure the permissions of source systems are always in place and you are respecting the privacy of your customers.